vitorgunarea/batch-files/README.md

 - This file is a batch script to toggle wi-fi and local ethernet in Windows.
 1. Add file location to %PATH%
 2. Run

+# Spotify Downloader
+1. NEEDS TO INSTALL PYTHON FIRST (AVAILABLE IN WINDOWS STORE)
+2. ADD python to PATH, just run this script to find out the python path and copy from the terminal
+3. go to: Win menu> edit environment variables for your account > Environment Variables > PATH > Edit > New
+4. paste your python path
+5. uncomment ffmpeg code (line 36) for the first run to install it